 Moto Rauch & Staub is one of Dubai’s perfect spots for some low-key entertainment: in addition to coffee and food, it has a barbershop, live music, weekend bbqs and motorcycle markets.
 It’s also incredibly pet-friendly — pets are allowed indoors too.
 Many of Moto’s regulars tend to be massive dog lovers, and are also very friendly towards cats.

-Dog-friendly restaurants and cafes in Abu Dhabi
+Restaurants and cafes in Abu Dhabi

 Offside Sports Lounge at Jumeirah at Saadiyat Resort is so dog-friendly it even offers a menu of treats just for your dog to snack on.